-(1) FFEL Program.
-Under the FFEL program, banks and other lending institutions make loans to students and parents of dependent students.
-The FFEL program includes the Federal Stafford Loan Program, the Federal PLUS Program (which beginning on July 1, 2006 provided for making loans to graduate and professional students as well as parents of dependent undergraduate students), and the Federal Consolidation Loan Program.
+- (1) FFEL Program.
+On March 30, 2010, President Obama signed the Healthcare and Education Affordability Reconciliation Act of 2010.
+The legislation, which is known for its overhaul of the healthcare system, eliminated the FFEL Program.
+Under the FFEL Program, banks and other lending institutions made loans to students and parents of dependent students.
+As of July 1, 2010, those lending institutions are no longer able to act as lenders of federal student loans, and no new loans can be originated through the FFEL Program.
+The FFEL Program includes the Federal Stafford Loan Program, the Federal PLUS Program (which beginning on July 1, 2006, provided for making loans to graduate and professional students as well as parents of dependent undergraduate students), and the Federal Consolidation Loan Program.
 If a student defaults on a loan, payment is guaranteed by a federally recognized guaranty agency, which is then reimbursed by the Department of Education.
 Students who demonstrate financial need may qualify for a subsidized Stafford loan.
 With a subsidized Stafford loan, the federal government will pay the interest on the loan while the student is in school and during any approved periods of deferment, until the student's obligation to repay the loan begins.
 Unsubsidized Stafford loans are available to students who do not qualify for a subsidized Stafford loan or, in some cases, in addition to a subsidized Stafford loan.
-As of December 31, 2009, we ceased to participate actively in the FFEL Program.

-(2) Direct Loan Program.
-Under the Direct Loan Program, the Department of Education makes loan directly to students rather than guaranteeing loans made by lending institutions.
-As of June 1, 2009, APUS has originated all new loans for students and their parents through the Direct Loan Program.

-(3) Federal Grant Programs.
+As of December 31, 2009, we ceased to participate actively in the FFEL Program. - (2) Direct Loan Program.
+Under the Direct Loan Program, the Department of Education makes loans directly to students rather than guaranteeing loans made by lending institutions.
+The Direct Loan Program includes the Direct Subsidized Loan, the Direct Unsubsidized Loan, the Direct PLUS Loan (including loans to graduate and professional students), and the Direct Consolidation Loan.
+The terms and conditions of the Direct Subsidized Loan, the Direct Unsubsidized Loan, the Direct PLUS Loan, and the Direct Consolidation Loan are generally comparable to those of the Federal Stafford Subsidized Loan, the Federal Stafford Unsubsidized Loan, the Federal PLUS Loan, and the Federal Consolidation Loan, respectively.
+As of June 1, 2009, APUS has originated all new loans for students and their parents through the Direct Loan Program. - (3) Federal Grant Programs.
 Grants under the Federal Pell Grant program are available to eligible students based on financial need and other factors.
-Grants under the Academic Competitiveness Grant Program and National Science and Mathematics Access to Retain Talent Grant Program are available to students who are eligible for Pell Grants and meet certain other requirements.

-(4) Campus-Based Programs.
+An institution that is certified for Pell Grant purposes is considered to be certified for the Academic Competitiveness Grant (ACG Grant) Program and National Science and Mathematics Access to Retain Talent Grant (SMART Grant) Program, if it has at least one academic program that is ACG Grant/SMART Grant-eligible.
+ACG Grants and SMART Grants are available to our students who are eligible for Pell Grants and meet certain other requirements.
+Congressional authorization for the ACG Grant Program and SMART Grant Program is scheduled to expire as of July 1, 2011. - (4) Campus-Based Programs.
 The "campus-based" Title IV programs include the Federal Supplemental Education Opportunity Grant program, the Federal Work-Study program and the Federal Perkins Loan program.
 We do not actively participate in any campus-based program.